Self-Diagnosis: Does It Help Or Harm?

 • Borderline Personality Disorder (BPD)

 BPD is often confused with bipolar disorder.
 Both have symptoms of impulsive behavior and mood swings.
-People with borderline personality and bipolar disorder may share a history of unstable relationships, have trouble regulating emotions, and may be more prone to substance use disorders.
+People with borderline personality and bipolar disorder may share a history of unstable relationships, have trouble controlling emotions, and may be more prone to substance use disorders.

 • Dissociative Identity Disorder (DID)